openstack/glance-specs/specs/newton/approved/glance/deprecate-registry.rst

 a documentation stand point, the team needs to make sure the service docs are up-to-date, the best practices are spelled out and configuration files updated.

-The benefits of this service have been discussed in a recent thread[0]_ on both, developers and operators, mailing lists.
+The benefits of this service have been discussed in a recent thread [0]_ on both developers and operators, mailing lists.
 The output of this thread is not really conclusive, although it suggests there's no real use case for this service anymore and that OPs would be better off by not having it.

 Rolling upgrades was brought as a possible blocker for this deprecation.
-As it's been explained in the thread[1], upgrading Glance (or even the planned work on rolling upgrades) should not depend on the presence of this service.
+As it's been explained in the thread [1]_, upgrading Glance (or even the planned work on rolling upgrades) should not depend on the presence of this service.
 Anything needed from Glance Registry should be possible to obtain from Glance API itself.